Leopard Runs Loose In Indian City, Terrorizing Residents Before Capture

 Several people were injured in the chaos, some of them bitten, though none seriously, according to The Tribune.

-The Tribune reports the leopard had likely strayed into town from a nearby rural area.
+The Tribune reports the leopard had most likely strayed into town from a nearby rural area.

 The World Wide Fund for Nature-India says there is no official countrywide estimate of the leopard population, but the federally protected animal occupies a wide habitat.
 And as human populations grow and cities expand, leopards and people are increasingly crossing paths in sometimes fatal interactions.